mac-comp127/audio-synth/doc/specification/04_visualization.md

 # Visualization specification

-Your goal: create a class to visualize your song model on the screen.
+Your goal: create a class to visualize songs on the screen.

 # `SongVisualization` class